Gove's Rebellion: Rebellion

-On January 27, 1683, Edward Gove, a now former councilor from Hampton, discussed the idea of rebelling against the governor with other provincial leaders.
-They advised against it; however, since Gove had been drinking, he decided to rise up anyway.
+However, since Gove had been drinking, he decided to rise up anyway.
 He armed himself, his son, and his servant, and rode his horse to Exeter in an attempt to muster the citizens to rebel against the governor.
 Along the way, he was stopped by a justice of the peace, Nathaniel Weare (father of Meshech Weare).
 Gove and his party escaped capture and continued to Exeter, where they succeeded in gathering roughly a dozen armed supporters to the cause.
 The rebels now returned to Hampton to rally more men to their cause.
 One man blew a trumpet, and the group caused a ruckus to attract the attention of the townsfolk.
 It managed to attract the local militia, who proceeded to arrest all but one of the rebels, the trumpeter.